PedrobyJoao/no-no-mouse/README.md

 You want to save your wrists but you do not want to risk hurting your computer.

+> If you're using Ubuntu or any Linux distro with X11,
+> you might look for some other project that does not rely
+> on `sudo`.
+See the [Similar projects](#Similar-projects) section.

 ## Contributing

 Create an issue or a PR.